-- Create 300 permanent supportive housing (PSH) units - Increase affordable housing inventory regionally - Strengthen and extend multi-family tax exemptions to create 400 units - Explore increased housing densities projects that are funded with HOME ARP, Thurston County is hopeful that the projects can also support its goals to create more PSH and increase housing densities.
+- Create 300 permanent supportive housing (PSH) units - Increase affordable housing inventory regionally - Strengthen and extend multi-family tax exemptions to create 400 units - Explore increased housing densities

 In 2021, the Thurston Regional Housing Council adopted a Permanent Supportive Housing Strategic Framework that identified specific strategies that the RHC would support to create an additional 150-200 new units of permanent supportive housing beyond the goal established in the 5-Year HCRP.
 This Strategic Framework identifies HOME ARP as a possible source of funding to support this goal.